 Is that the oompah of a polka we hear?
 To create your own Oktoberfest snack at home, set aside some time for these classic, salt-flecked soft pretzels.
 (Accompanying beer stein optional for grown-ups, plus maybe an Almdudler for the kids.)

 - 1 1/2 cups warm water, about 110 to 115°F (43 to 46°C)

 - 22 ounces all-purpose flour

 - Vegetable oil or cooking spray

 - 2/3 cup baking soda

 - 1 large egg yolk beaten with 1 tablespoon water

-Remove the dough, wipe out the bowl and then oil it with a little vegetable oil or cooking spray.
-Return the dough to the bowl, cover with plastic wrap, and sit in a warm place for 50 to 55 minutes or until the dough has doubled in size.
+Remove the dough, wipe out the bowl, and then oil it with a little vegetable oil or cooking spray.
+Return the dough to the bowl, cover with plastic wrap, and let sit in a warm place for 50 to 55 minutes, or until the dough doubles in size.

 3. Bring the water and the baking soda to a rolling boil in an 8-quart saucepan or roasting pan.
-Gently whisk an egg yolk and water together and set aside.
+Gently whisk egg yolk and water together and set aside.

 6. Brush each pretzel with the beaten egg yolk and water mixture and sprinkle with the pretzel salt.
 Bake until dark golden brown in color, approximately 12 to 14 minutes.
 Transfer to a cooling rack for at least 5 minutes before serving.